raynierarca11/Sailor/README.md

 I sleep so I can see you and I hate to wait so long She took my fingers to her mouth
 The kind of thing that makes you proud
-That nothing else had ever
+That nothing else had ever.
 Worked out, worked out
 And lately, I've tried other things
 But nothing can capture the sting